Fantaghirò 2

 The story of Fantaghirò 2 tells the continuing adventures of the titular princess (Alessandra Martines), daughter of a king without a male heir (Mario Adorf), as she and Prince Romualdo (Kim Rossi Stuart) are finally about to get married.
-However, Princess Fantaghirò is soon forced to fight for his heart against the wicked Black Witch (Brigitte Nielsen) who opposes their pure relationship and has cast her love spell over the prince, and so Fantaghirò heads towards the Dark Kingdom to defeat the evil queen.
+However, Princess Fantaghirò is soon forced to fight for his heart against the wicked Dark Witch (Brigitte Nielsen) who opposes their pure relationship and has cast her love spell over the prince, and so Fantaghirò heads towards the Dark Kingdom to defeat the evil queen.

 Plot

+Part 1

-Following the events of the first film, Princess Fantaghirò and Prince Romualdo are due to be married.
-The love between the two youths pushes the King to abdicate in favor of Fantaghirò, who will marry Romualdo.
-But the Black Witch, an evil ruler of the faraway Dark Kingdom, is disgusted by the purity of their love and wishes to destroy it, and to this end she kidnaps Fantaghirò's father, demanding the kingdom of Fantaghirò in exchange for her life.
-The couple hold off their wedding so Romualdo can lead their army to save Fantaghirò's father.
-On the journey to the Dark Kingdom, Romualdo and his men encounter Forest Elves and their Queen, who force them to submit to a series of tests to prove that their intentions are pure.
-Romualdo passes and the army continue on their way.
-They eventually reach the borders to the Dark Kingdom where they make camp for the night.
-As they are resting, the witch, magically disguised to look like Fantaghirò, arrives and gets Romualdo to kiss her.
+Following the events of the first film, Princess Fantaghirò and King Romualdo are due to be married.
+The love between the two youths pushes the King to abdicate in favour of Fantaghirò, who will marry Romualdo.
+But the Dark Witch, an evil ruler of the faraway Dark Kingdom, is disgusted by the purity of their love and wishes to destroy it, and to this end she kidnaps Fantaghirò's father, demanding the kingdom of Fantaghirò in exchange for her life.

+The couple holds off their wedding so Romualdo can lead their army to save Fantaghirò's father.
+On the journey to the Dark Kingdom, Romualdo, and his men encounter Forest Elves and their Queen, who force them to submit to a series of tests to prove that their intentions are pure.
+Romualdo passes them and the army continues on their way.
+They eventually reach the borders of the Dark Kingdom where they make camp for the night.
+As they are resting, the Dark Witch, magically disguised to look like Fantaghirò, arrives and gets Romualdo to kiss her.
 He faints and the evil queen takes him to her Dark Castle where she makes him her lover.

+Part 2

-Elsewhere, the real Fantaghirò has decided to secretly go to the Dark Kingdom on her own.
+The real Fantaghirò has decided to secretly go to the Dark Kingdom on her own.
 She cuts her hair again and travels with her horse Golden Mane and friend the White Witch who transforms herself into a goose.
 Along the way, she encounters bandits led by the Lemon Gobbler, but she manages to escape.
 When she arrives at Romualdo's camp, she finds it abandoned.
 Fantaghirò enters the Dark Castle and learns that Romualdo's men have all been thrown in the dungeon.
 She negotiates with the Dark King to have a single duel between Fantaghirò and the Dark Kingdom's champion to decide the victor to avoid a war, with the losing kingdom submitting to the other.
 The king agrees but, Fantaghirò is shocked to discover that she has to fight her beloved, Romualdo, who has forgotten all about her and now loves the witch to the point of worship.